jsguides

 toSorted(compareFn)

 The toSorted() method returns a new array with the elements sorted.
-It’s the immutable counterpart to sort() — your original array stays untouched, which is essential for React, Redux, and other scenarios where immutability matters.
+It’s the immutable counterpart to sort() — your original array stays untouched, which is essential for React and Redux as well as other scenarios where immutability matters.

 Syntax